Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

 - Brogdon has taken 10.9 shots per game this season and made 5.3 per game, which account for 10.1% and 10.2%, respectively, of his team's total.

-- On defense, the Hawks have conceded 118.1 points per game, which is 25th-best in the NBA.

-- On the glass, the Hawks have conceded 44.1 rebounds per contest, which puts them 19th in the league.
+- He's made two threes per game, or 10.0% of his team's makes from beyond the arc this season.

+- The Hawks are the 25th-best defensive squad in the NBA, giving up 118.1 points per game.

-- Allowing 26 assists per game, the Hawks are the 22nd-ranked squad in the NBA.
+- Conceding 44.1 rebounds per game, the Hawks are the 19th-ranked team in the league.

-- The Hawks are the eighth-ranked team in the NBA at allowing threes, conceding 11.9 made 3-pointers per contest.
+- Looking at assists, the Hawks are 22nd in the league, allowing 26 per game.

+- Looking at 3-pointers, the Hawks have given up 11.9 makes per game, eighth in the league.

 Malcolm Brogdon vs. the Hawks